bazmatic/bigunit/documentation.md

-# BigUnit TypeScript Package Documentation
+# BigUnit

 ## Overview
-The `BigUnit` package is a TypeScript library designed for handling arithmetic operations with high precision.
-It is especially useful for financial calculations, scientific computations, and other scenarios where exact decimal operations are crucial.
+The `BigUnit` package is a TypeScript library designed to manage numbers of varying precision, such as cryptocurrencies.

-## Classes
+# BigUnitish Type
+Represents a type that can be converted to a `BigUnit` if a precision value is available.
+It can be a number, string, bigint, or `BigUnit` itself.

-### BigUnit
+# BigUnit Class

-#### Constructor

-- `constructor(value: bigint, precision: number, name?: string)` Constructs a new instance of `BigUnit`.

-#### Methods

 ## Methods

+### constructor(value: bigint, precision: number, name?: string)`
+Constructs a new instance of `BigUnit` from a `bigint`.
+BigUnit instances can also be instantiated with the static factory methods `from`, `fromBigInt`, `fromNumber`, `fromDecimalString`, `fromValueString`, and `fromObject`.

 ### add(other: BigUnitish): BigUnit
 Adds the provided `BigUnitish` value to the current instance.